olepoeschl/NQueensFAF-GUI/README.md

       - N = 16 in ~ 10 minutes

-(times are referring to i5-9300h @4GHz undervolted)
+(times are referring to i5-9300h @4GHz undervolted, single threaded)

 # Credits